 Cross-drilled brake rotors - Cross-drilled brake rotors have drill holes that are mostly used for heat dissipation.
 These brake rotors were originally used in race cars to reduce the amount of heat the rotor would have to absorb.

 Drilled and slotted brake rotors - Drilled and slotted brake rotors offer the benefits of slotted brake rotors and cross-drilled brake rotors.
 These brake rotors can keep temperatures down.
 Low temperatures prevent fade resistance, which is when high temperatures cause part of the brake rotor's resin material to vaporize.

 Your Reliable Shop for Brake Rotors Repair

-If you are having an issue with your brake rotors, Kacal's Auto and Truck Service in Houston is your place to go.
+If you are having an issue with your brake rotors, Kacal's Auto and Truck Service in Houston is your go-to place.
 Our team of Quality technicians have decades of experience and are experts in all things auto repair, including Preventive Maintenance Services, Fleet Service, and brake rotors repair.
 We can improve your vehicle's brake performance efficiently and cost-effectively.

 Reasons You Should Do Business With Us:

 We've been fixing cars since 1949 and are experts in all things auto repair.
-If you are in the 77021 area or nearby, don't hesitate to schedule an appointment with Kacal's Auto and Truck Service, either online or via phone at 713-747-8076 .
-Kacal's Auto and Truck Service - Serving Individuals and Fleet Customers throughout the Houston area since 1949.
+If you are in the 77021 area or nearby, don't hesitate to schedule an appointment with Kacal's Auto and Truck Service either online or via phone at 713-747-8076.
+Kacal's Auto and Truck Service - Serving Individuals and Fleet and Commercial Customers throughout the Houston area since 1949.